 Earth Day Indiana will hold its 30th annual celebration on April 20 from 11 a.m. to 4 p.m. at White River State Park.
 The festivities include a 5K run/walk, live music, food trucks, a beer garden and activities for the entire family.
 For more information, visit earthdayindiana.org

 Join One Tree Planted and Keep Indianapolis Beautiful for a community tree planting event.
-Planting trees helps to reduce the urban heat island effect while providing protection from harmful UV rays.
+Planting trees helps to reduce the urban heat island effect while protecting from harmful UV rays.
 This event is part of the ‘10,000 Trees In Indianapolis’ initiative!
 For more information, visit here.

 Earth Day Yoga at Sun King Brewery